Clone-Robust Weights in Metric Spaces: Handling Redundancy Bias for Benchmark Aggregation: Weighting Functions and Desirable Axioms

 \begin{axiom}[Positivity] Every element of a finite set is represented with positive probability, i.e., for all finite subset $S \in \mathcal{P}(E)$ and element $x$ in $S$, we have $f(S)(x) >0.$ \end{axiom}

-The second property of $\mathcal{U}$ that we would want to extend to a generic $f$ is that of symmetry: when the distance is uninformative and some elements are isomorphic, they receive similar weights.
+The second property of $\mathcal{U}$ that we would want to extend to a generic $f$ is that of symmetry: when the distance is uninformative and some elements are isomorphic with respect to a distance preserving permutation $\sigma_S: S \mapsto S$, they receive similar weights.
 In particular, if all elements of a finite subset $S$ are equidistant, then $f(S)$ should be uniform over $S.$

 \begin{axiom}[Symmetry] Elements of a set that are symmetric with respect to the metric are equally represented, i.e., for all finite subset $ S \in \mathcal{P}(E)$ and self-isometry $\sigma_S: S \mapsto S$, it holds for all $x \in S$ that $f(S)(x) = f(S)(\sigma_S(x)). $ \end{axiom}